PavanRangani/docs/docs/prd/philanthropy/payment.md

     - `Make Payment` action available for payment with status `Pending` or `Overdue`.
     - `Edit Payment` action  available for payment with status `Paid`
   - For Multi year Grant Delete action will be disabled.
 See this [Delete Payment](./payment#delete-payment)
-- On click of any record shows details of that payments in [view dialog](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDSceJPu1qqxKZWjK68Of5Lusg)
+- On click of any record shows details of that payments in view dialog //TODO